 Please do not send payment with your materials.
 Instructions for payment methods will be provided once you are enrolled.

 Please check back here for next year's enrollment packets starting in May 2019.
 Packets will include a PDF file that contains an information sheet, enrollment application, course syllabus, and the rubric for the required graduate-level paper.
 If you will be applying for more than one course, you may combine the enrollment applications but you must submit separate support documents for each course, include a separate paper for each course.

 If you want to work beyond a Master's degree, our Education Specialist (EdS) degrees can help you meet your personal and professional goals.
 If you want to work beyond the EdS, our Coorperative Doctoral program provides the courses and collaboration you need to reach your degree goals.

 UCM offers many pathways to certification.
 For more information on Alternative Pathways to Certification for fields outside of Career and Technical Education, please contact our Office of Clinical Services and Certification.

 UCM offers all of the courses needed to fulfill the Temporary Authorization Certificate (TAC) requirements set by the Missouri Department of Elementary and Secondary Education (DESE) for Missouri Educator Certification in CTE career fields.
 The TAC is a one-year, renewable certificate for educators who have already been hired by a school district.
 Our courses meet the certification requirements and can be taken at either the Graduate or Undergraduate level.
-They can also be applied toward a Bachelor’s, Certificate, or Master’s degree at the University of Central Missouri.
+They can also be later applied toward a Bachelor’s, Certificate, or Master’s degree at the University of Central Missouri.